Shipping Perishable

 Conclusion

 Pharmaceuticals shipping is a lucrative industry that also carries high risk and responsibility.
-Hence, the strict regulation.
+Hence, the strict regulation from bodies like the FDA, WHO, and GDP authorities.

-With this in mind, pharma industries and organisations should always ensure to choose a freight forwarder with:
+With this in mind, pharma industries and organisations should always ensure to choose a GDP-compliant pharmaceutical freight forwarding partner with:

-• Familiarity with legal regulations regarding the transportation of drugs, including specific temperature-sensitive product requirements.
+• Familiarity with legal regulations regarding the transportation of drugs, including specific temperature-sensitive product requirements, pharmaceutical serialisation, and track and trace requirements.

-• A reliable cold chain where medicines are stored in constant temperature and humidity is controlled on an ongoing basis with appropriate sensors.
+• A reliable end-to-end cold chain where medicines are stored in a constant temperature and humidity is controlled on an ongoing basis with appropriate sensors and temperature monitoring systems.

-• Good documentation procedures, including the recording of potential inadequacies, since any improperly stored drugs can negatively affect people’s health.
+• Good documentation procedures meeting pharmaceutical regulatory compliance standards, including the recording of potential inadequacies, since any improperly stored drugs can negatively affect people’s health.

 Learn about our DNV 2.7-1 certified 10ft & 8ft offshore reefer container for your pharma shipping needs.